Jukenbuken/2048/README.md

 ## Donations

 I made this in my spare time, and it's hosted on GitHub (which means I don't have any hosting costs), but if you enjoyed the game you can donate at my BTC address: `18frank25nFgYtM8QeohFAMZQAi2dNbcu2`.
-I recommend you donate to [The original creator](https://github.com/gabrielecirulli/2048) instead.
+I recommend you donate to [gabrielecirulli](https://github.com/gabrielecirulli/2048) instead.